djoshea/sphinxcontrib-matlabdomain/README.rst

 - coffeedomain: a domain for (auto)documenting CoffeeScript source code.
 - context: a builder for ConTeXt.
 - disqus_: embed Disqus comments in documents.
+- documentedlist_: converts a Python list to a table in the generated documentation.
 - doxylink: Link to external Doxygen-generated HTML documentation
 - domaintools_: A tool for easy domain creation.
 - email: obfuscate email addresses